GemmaButcher-dev/freestyle_dance/README.md

   * Hero images are used on both the home page and the contact page to allow the user to know they are viewing the correct information and content in relation to the relevent dance genre.
+  * The image carousel in the index.html provides a collection of images for the user to view examples of freestyle dancing.
   * The favicon aids site identity for the user.

 5. Same theme and layout for all pages.